Barcode rendering for Python supporting QRcode, Aztec, PDF417, I25, Code128, Code39 and many more types.

 Otherwise refer to your distribution’s package manager, though it’s likely to be called ghostscript too.

-Generates a barcode and returns it as a PIL image file object (specifically, a PIL.EpsImagePlugin.EpsImageFile).
+Generates a barcode and returns it as a PIL Image object

 barcode_type is the name of the barcode type to generate (see below).

-data is a str (Python 2 unicode) or bytes (Python 2 bytes) of data to embed in the barcode - the amount that can be embedded varies by type.
+data is a str or bytes of data to embed in the barcode - the amount that can be embedded varies by type.

 options is a dictionary of strings-to-strings of extra options to be passed to BWIPP, as per its docs.

-For example, this generates a QR code image, and saves it to a file using standard PIL Image.save():
+For example, this generates a QR code image, and saves it to a file using Image.save():

-If your barcode image is monochrome, with no additional text or coloring, converting the Image object to monochrome as shown above (image.convert('1')) will likely reduce its file size.
+If your barcode image is monochrome, with no additional text or colouring, converting the Image object to monochrome (image.convert("1")) will likely reduce its file size.